stingray82/e2m3u2bouquet-tools/README.md

 wget 'https://raw.githubusercontent.com/stingray82/e2m3u2bouquet-tools/master/e2m3u2bouquet-name.py' -O 'Path to File/e2m3u2bouquet.py'

 ## e2m3u2bouquet config generator (V0.01)
-A helpful script for people who use a single provider or are testing channel lists and using suls will as questions on the following and generate the appropriate config file
+A helpful script for people who use a single provider or are testing channel lists and using suls will ask questions on the following and generate the appropriate config file

 * Username
 * Password